PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

   - Add a new field for 'date of joining' with appropriate data type.
   - Ensure existing records are not affected.
   - Consider adding a migration script if necessary to handle existing records.
+  - Handle potential errors or exceptions during the database schema update.
 - **Rationale**: To store the new field in the database.
 - **Addresses**: Ensures data persistence for the new field.